 5. Live Below Your Means

 Finally, most millionaires live well below their means – so much so that you may not even believe that they are millionaires.
 I know a large handful of millionaires that are beyond frugal – driving the same car since the 1980s, shopping at thrift stores, never eating out.
-I even know young millionaires that look for frugal deals online at places like Save1.com, and use coupons to pay for everything online and offline.
+I even know young millionaires that look for frugal deals online, and use coupons to pay for everything online and offline.
 Check out this post on how to save $500 per month by using simple tricks.

 But it makes sense – many millionaires didn’t get rich by spending their money.
 They got rich by saving their money and making smart money decisions.
 And those are habits they developed over a long period of time, so they don’t change even when there is plenty of money to spend.